 It's not a job to be undertaken lightly - you'll need to delete your entire boot drive.
 But, it will clear all the files that have collected in the system Library and the user Libraries over the years and which may be causing the Mac to run slowly.

-We gave new life to a 2009 iMac which had been running Lion, and was grinding to a halt, by doing a clean install of El Capitan.
+We gave new life to a 2009 iMac which had been running Lion, and was grinding to a halt, by doing a clean install of a newer version of the operating system.
 It now feels like a new machine.

 Remember to make at least one, preferably two, complete back ups of your bit drive before you start so you can copy documents, images, music and anything else you need back once you've installed the new OS.